kaisershahid/phelix/src/Api/Service/readme.md

 - `ServiceConfig`
 - `BundleManifest`
-- `Scoreboard`
+- `Scoreboard` (tracks the number of reference cardinalities that haven't been satisfied)
 - component instance

-A `ServiceIndex` is used to hold all services and provide query access to them.
+An `Index` is used to hold all services in the framework and provide query access to them.